timschott/interview-prep/ds/ml-conceptual.md

       * matrix decomposition
       * removing unneeded columns
       * [todo]
-* compare an contrast BERT and GPT-3
+    * one hot encoding
       * [todo]
+* compare and contrast BERT and GPT-3
+  * BERT is bidirectional, GPT is left to right
+  * BERT uses word piece tokenization, GPT uses byte pair encoding
+  * GPT has far more parameters than BERT
+  * GPT-3 was trained on common crawl, web text, *some* book corpus, a little reddit
+  * BERT was trained on bookcorpus + wikipedia
+  * GPT-3 is very ease to use with zero/few shot learning for all downstream tasks
+  * BERT requires separate data / stage for fine-tuning for tasks like machine translation, part of speech tagging
+  * BERT trains with masked language modeling and next sentence prediction
+  * GPT-3 trains with an encoder/decoder model, next word prediction
+    * directly compute P(w | its preceding words)
+  * BERT is open sourced, GPT3 still under wraps
+  * GPT-3 is especially good at text generation
 * explain how a transformer works
   * [todo]
 * you just created an NLP model. what are some ways you can see how well it performs?
-  * mixture of standard error / recall measures (accuracy, F1, ROC) and task specific like the stanford question and answer data set (SQuAD)
+  * mixture of standard error / recall measures (accuracy, F1, ROC) and task specific like the stanford question and answer data set (SQuAD) and general language understanding eval (GLUE)
   * you should also try to look at how efficient it is
     * - how many parameters have you added versus baseline?
     * is there a significant gain for x amt of increase in training time / corpus size?